We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 That underscores the importance of choosing a diamond with a reliable grading report.

 For fancy shapes that don’t receive a cut grade from the GIA, ensure its proportions, polish, and symmetry align with those of well-cut diamonds.

 The clarity of a diamond is graded on the presence of inclusions.

 Inclusions are flaws in a diamond that developed during its formation or while it was cut from the rough diamond.

-Examples include indented natural inclusions, twinning wisps, and cavities.
+Examples of clarity characteristics include indented natural inclusions, twinning wisps, and cavities.
 Some are large enough that they’re visible to the naked eye, while others can only be seen with magnification.

 Either way, they have the potential to diminish a diamond’s fire and brilliance because they distort the way it interacts with light.

-When light hits a dark spot on a diamond, a white feather, or a cavity, it doesn’t reflect back properly to the viewer.
+When light hits a dark spot on a diamond, a white feather, or a cavity, it doesn’t reflect back properly.